apache/streampipes/README.md

 ## About Apache StreamPipes

-Apache StreamPipes (incubating) makes industrial data analytics easy!
+Apache StreamPipes makes industrial data analytics easy!

 StreamPipes is an end-to-end toolbox for the industrial IoT.
 It comes with a rich graphical user interface targeted at non-technical users and provides the following features: